OpenSpaceData/get.openspacedata.org/src/guides/vegetation/cases/green-vegetation-health/process.md

 <details>
   <summary>What are satellite bands?</summary>
-    The pixels in raster data are not necessarily just filled color: we call its contents ‘bands’.
+    <p>The pixels in raster data are not necessarily just filled color: we call its contents ‘bands’.
 A normal image has three familiar bands: Red, Green, and Blue.
 Combined, they make a picture we’re familiar with.
 Some raster data can have fewer bands, like just one for elevation, or some can have a lot more - not just visible colors, but wavelengths we can’t see, like infrared and ultraviolet.
-When raster data is analyzed and displayed, you can combine and pick different bands to use to suit what you’re looking for.
+When raster data is analyzed and displayed, you can combine and pick different bands to use to suit what you’re looking for.</p>
 </details>

 *Sure, raster data, bands, but what the heck is the NDVI?* Great question, my friend.
 With the specific formula of the NDVI we will combine the Bands 4 and 8.
 Why?
 Read on: